 Dr. Otto von Busch is Associate Professor of Integrated Design at Parsons School of Design and the point person for the minor in Alternative Fashion Strategies.

 In his research, he explores the emergence of a new hacktivist designer role in fashion, where the designer engages participants to reform fashion from a phenomenon of dictations, anxiety and fear, into a collective experience of empowerment and liberation.
 In such practice, design and craft is reverse engineered, hacked and shared among many participants as a form of civic engagement, building community capabilities through collaborative craft and social activism.

 Jessica Floeh is a design research consultant helping healthcare organizations improve patient experiences by applying the human-centered design process.

-Jessica holds a MFA in Design and Technology from Parsons The New School For Design.
+Jessica holds a MFA in Design and Technology from the Parsons School of Design.